tharittk/dist-kv-raft/README.md

 And that's it!
 ```

 For anyone interested in a deep, hands-on understanding of distributed systems, I cannot recommend the [MIT 6.824 course materials](https://pdos.csail.mit.edu/6.824/) highly enough.
-I think I forget to mention that the video lectures are also available on [Youtube] (https://www.youtube.com/playlist?list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB).
-You can pretty get the full course experience 😁 - well, without the pain of mid-term and final exam !
+I think I forget to mention that the video lectures are also available on [Youtube](https://www.youtube.com/playlist?list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB).
+You can pretty much get the full course experience 😁 - well, without the pain of mid-term and final exam !